New Orleans and the Levees

 Description of Papers

-In an artist's statement that accompanied the collection upon acquisition in 2016, Halverson describes the work:
+In an artist's statement that accompanied the collection upon acquisition in 2016 of photographs she captured in spring 2015, Halverson describes the work:

 For many years, much of my work as a photographer has focused on the human relationship to the landscape.
 Recently, I headed to New Orleans, a city with a unique and precarious relationship to its natural environment.
 New Orleans sits in a bowl, half of it below sea level, edged by the Mississippi River to the South, wetlands to the West, and large lakes North and East.
 It is a city that requires a complex system of levees and underground pumps to stay dry.
 Within a few days of arriving in New Orleans; I decided to photograph the levees themselves, the views they afford, and the people who make use of them.